gaelrsu/FORENSIC/Forensic/Memory_Forensics.md

 ________________________________________________________________________________________

 ## Forensics memory approach
-   1/ Process Identification and Verification: Let's begin by identifying all active processes.
-Malicious software often masquerades as legitimate processes, sometimes with subtle name variations to avoid detection.
+   1/ Process Identification and Verification: Malicious software often masquerades as legitimate processes, sometimes with subtle name variations to avoid detection.
 We need to:

 - Enumerate all running processes.
 - Determine their origin within the operating system.